big-squid/react-microfe/README.md

 ## Getting Started

 ### Installation and Setup
-Intall using NPM or Yarn
+Install using NPM or Yarn

 `npm i react-microfe` or `yarn add react-microfe`